 Public examination can be organized on campus in two alternative ways:

 - In an auditorium, while ensuring the adherence to the physical distancing (2 metres) and hygiene guidelines, with the opponent participating online.
 The doctoral candidate and the custos participate in an auditorium that is videoconference-enabled, and the custos participates via the LifeSize Cloud service.

 - The doctoral candidate, custos, opponent and invited guests participate in a videoconference-enabled auditorium while ensuring the adherence to the physical distancing (2 metres) and hygiene guidelines.

-- The capacity of the auditorium and the required safety distances limit the maximum number of people that can be permitted in the auditorium.
-The size of gatherings is limited to 50 people.
+- The capacity of the auditorium and the required safety distances (2 m) limit the maximum number of people that can be permitted in the auditorium.

 - It is recommended that only the invited guests are present in the public examination, and will be seated on marked places.
 It is recommended that the other participants than invited guests will follow the public examination outside the University.